 Network Firm means a Firm or entity that belongs to a Network.

 Office means a distinct sub-group, whether organised on geographical or practice lines.

-Professional Activity means an activity requiring accountancy or related skills undertaken by a Member, including accounting, auditing, taxation, management consulting, and financial management.
+Professional Services means services requiring accountancy or related skills performed by a Member including accounting, auditing, taxation, management consulting and financial management services.